kvn-koech/phase-0-myPortfolioProject/README.md

 - **Clean UI** with modern styling
 - **Three Main Sections**:
   - About Me (with profile picture)
-  - Projects (with toggleable details)
+  - Hobbies (with toggleable details)
   - Contact Form

 ## Technologies Used